FabricationsHQ - Muirsically Speaking

 Picture

-The encore featured another crowd pleaser 'Master of Illusion', before the show ended with Nick in good company and amongst friends as he wandered in to the audience to deliver the final lines of the poignant '2am'.
+The encore featured another crowd pleaser 'Master of Illusion', before the show ended with Nick Barrett wandering into the audience to deliver the final lines of the poignant '2am.'

 Ross Muir